Together, we can create the best giving strategies for you and your family.

 Philanthropy Made Easy

 Kostoff was pleased with the simplicity of setting up her parents’ fund.
-“It was a half-hour meeting with Laura Fink (director of development and professional advisor relations), and there really wasn’t a whole lot for us to think about,” she said.
+“It was a half-hour meeting with Laura Fink Lederer (senior director of development and advisor relations), and there really wasn’t a whole lot for us to think about,” she said.

 Plus, the trust between the advisor and family made their decision easy: Choler, a family friend, has known the Perrins since his daughter and Charlie’s granddaughter attended fifth grade together.